aRod209/pytorch-for-deep-learning/README.md

 We then make predictions on 3 test images, which at the time of this writing happen to be all correct.
 Lastly, a correct prediction was made on a custom image which I downloaded from the [Pytorch for Deep Learning GitHub repo](https://raw.githubusercontent.com/mrdbourke/pytorch-deep-learning/main/images/04-pizza-dad.jpeg).

-We can see that, by far, transfer learning has been the most accurate and efficient method we have used so far.
+We can see that transfer learning has been the most accurate and efficient method we have used so far.

 ### Exercise Notebook